hackclub/hackclub/workshops/getting_started_with_react/README.md

 ---
-name: "Getting Started Using React"
+name: "Getting Started with React"
 description: "A collection of information about React.js"
-author: "Nicholas Iten"
+author: "@itenpn"
 group: "React"
 order: 1
 ---